Learn how to speak Italian

 However, there are a few spelling rules that require a little more practice, such as how certain letters alter sounds when joined with other letters.

-For example, the letters c and g sound like the harsh “c” and “g” sounds in the English words “cat” and “gate,” respectively, but they sound like the “ch” and “j” sounds in words like voce (“voice”) and cibo (“meal”) or gesso (“chalk”) or pagina (“page”).
+For example, the letters c and g sound like the harsh “c” and “g” sounds in the English words “cat” and “gate,” respectively, but they sound like the “ch” and “j” sound in words like voce (“voice”) and cibo (“meal”) or gesso (“chalk”) or pagina (“page”).

 Another sound that native English speakers are confused with is the gn in phrases like gnocchi (a sort of dough dumpling) or agnello (“lamb”), which sounds similar to the “ny” in words like “canyon.”